Interview with Lauren and Susan of Book of Love

 How did the reformation come about?
-Did the “Best of” come about before or after you decided to record new songs together?
+Did the “Best of” Book Of Love album come about before or after you decided to record new songs together?

 Susan: Ted and I started working together again a couple of years ago.
 The project organically turned into the “Best of”.
-Ted had always wanted BOL to release a greatest hits type package.
+Ted had always wanted Book of Love to release a greatest hits type package.
 Howie Klein from Reprise was interested and the rest is history except for the fact that it took so long to come out!!

 What have the Book of Love Members been up to since the band was last heard from?